Fall is the perfect time of the year to start a food garden.

 Who doesn’t love a good Arugula salad this time of year?
 Don’t have to wait until spring to enjoy Arugula.
 It can grow anytime and anywhere in almost any climate.

 Broccoli-Broccoli is another vegetable that can be grown year around, but it seems to be at its sweetest and tastiest in the fall when the temps come down.

 Cabbage-Just like broccoli, cabbage seems to thrive in cooler temps and taste sweeter because of it.
-The cooler the weather, the better it taste.
+The cooler the weather, the better it tastes.

-Figs-If you live in certain regions of the South, you or someone you know most likely has a fig tree in their backyard.
+Figs-If you live in some areas of the South, you or someone you know most likely has a fig tree in their backyard.
 Figs are perfect for picking this time of year and can be used for such things as fig preserves.

 Garlic-A lot of people may not have known or may have forgotten that the fall is garlic season.
 Garlic is at its best during the late summer and fall.